cuweb/config-vagrant/README.md

 # Vagrant Local Development Environment
 * Docs available at https://github.com/cuweb/docs-developer/wiki/Ansible---Vagrant

 # Before you run the `vagrant up`, do this in terminal:
 * `vagrant plugin install vagrant-hostmanager`

+# Temporarily remove
-* go to `/ansible/roles/vhost-db/templates/site_vhost.j2` and remove this from the bottom.
+* go to `/ansible/roles/vhost-db/templates/site_vhost.j2` and remove the following.
 Once the vagrant up process has been completed, undo the changes

 ```
 <VirtualHost *:443>